What do you want to learn?

 What is an unboxing experience?

-In short, unboxing is exactly what it sounds like — the act of a person unpacking an eagerly-awaited purchase.
-But what separates an unboxing from a regular delivery is the care and attention that a brand puts into making the experience memorable.
+What separates an unboxing experience from a regular delivery is the care and attention that a brand puts into making that experience memorable.
 This includes the use of bespoke packaging and branded boxes, attractive inserts, and free samples.

 It’s difficult to separate the unboxing phenomenon from discussions about branding.
 No unboxing experience is complete without some form of custom packaging that puts the brand front and center!
 This allows brands to expand their narrative from a product to a personalized, immersive retail experience.